kushal-10/inventory-dynamics/docs/get_started/get_started.rst

    :alt: Output of the single sourcing model and controller
    :align: center

-The trained controller can be used for optimal order quantity calculations.
+The trained controller can be used to predict order quantities.

 .. code-block:: python

-   # Calculate the optimal order quantity for applications
+   # Predict order quantity for a given system state
    controller.predict(current_inventory=10, past_orders=[1, 5])